Evelyn-Zhang4/Evelyn-Zhang4.github.io/_pages/research.md

   og_image: "research/DMF2.png"
 ---

-My academic research can be categorized into three primary domains:
+My academic research can be categorized into fours primary domains:
-- The conception of a programmable Electrowetting On Dielectric (EWOD)-based digital microfluidics mechanism that can manipulate sample fluids into discrete droplets, enabling automated sample preparation with minimal training.
+- The conception of a programmable Electrowetting On Dielectric (EWOD)-based digital microfluidics mechanism that can manipulate sample fluids into discrete droplets, enabling automated sample preparation and detection with minimal training hand.
+- Nanopore-based sensing schemes are combined with peptide nucleic acid (PNA) conjugated beads assay to achieve sequence-specific detection of nucleic acids, enabling early cancer detection in a cost-effective and rapid manner.
-- The design of an electronic-based biosensor capable of detecting biomarkers with rapidity and sensitivity, for point-of-care testing.
+- The design of electronic-based biosensors capable of detecting biomarkers including proteins and cells with rapidity and sensitivity, for point-of-care testing.
-- COMSOL Multiphysics, which utilizes finite element analysis (FEA) to simulate the fluid convection, diffusion, surface reaction, and electric field/gradient of electronic-based biosensors, employing AC/DC, Fluid Flow, and Chemical Engineering Modules.
+- COMSOL Multiphysics employs finite element analysis (FEA) to simulate fluid convection, diffusion, surface reactions, and the electric field/gradient in electronic-based biosensors, utilizing the AC/DC, Fluid Flow, and Chemical Engineering Modules.

 <nbsp>